 Baby corn is available in cans or jars in the supermarkets and is used in Asian cooking.
 This grain is generally available in summer and can be cooked in a variety of ways.
-Sweet corn can be used to garnish the fresh rice or cooked with onion and chilies to make an evening snack.
+Sweet corn can be used to garnish the fresh rice or cooked with onion and chillies to make an evening snack.
 It can even be eaten straight out of the maize ears.
 In India, vendors are often seen selling corn which is known as ‘bhutta’.
 The best part is that corn is not just delicious, but rich in vitamins, minerals and fiber, thus offering several health benefits.

-Health Benefits of Corn:
+Health Benefits Of Corn:

 In addition to its delicious sweet taste, corn is high in fiber, low in fat and a great source of essential nutrients offering an array of health benefits given below.

-1. Good for Digestion:
+1. Good For Digestion:

 2. Prevents Anemia: